Summary

 Many times, tax returns and financials do not show a business's true cash flow.
 Adjustments need to be made to the balance sheet and income statements as part of the business valuation process.

-Tax returns and financials need adjusted to show true income for a business valuation
+Tax returns and financials need adjusted to show adjusted net income for a business valuation

 Seeking an appraisal of your business is beneficial for a variety of reasons.
 This benefit exists regardless of whether you plan to sell your company or transfer it to a family member.
 Knowing the actual value of a small business helps ensure that you, as a business owner, have the confidence needed to make the most appropriate decision for your company and business portfolio.